Skip to main content

 Pricing: Free tier available, Pro from $14.99/month

-6. Tana : Best for Structured Knowledge
+6. Tana, Best for Structured Knowledge

-Best for: Users who want database-like structure with note-taking flexibility
+Who it's for: Users who want database-like structure with note-taking flexibility

 Tana combines the freeform nature of note-taking with the structure of databases.
 Its "supertags" let you define schemas for different types of information.